ankane/secure_rails/README.md

 - Set `autocomplete="off"` for sensitive form fields, like credit card number

-- Use a trusted library like [Devise](https://github.com/plataformatec/devise) for authentication
+- Use a trusted library like [Devise](https://github.com/plataformatec/devise) for authentication (see [Hardening Devise](https://github.com/ankane/shorts/blob/master/Hardening-Devise.md) if applicable)

 - Notify users of password changes